 K'taka Cong accuses BJP govts of 'double standard' for denying permission to KPCC prez coronation

-A day after the Karnataka government denied permission to organise an event for D K Shivakumar's official take over as state Congress Chief citing COVID-19 guidelines, top party leaders attacked ruling BJP both at the state and Centre, accusing it of "doublestandard".
-They pointed out that BJP leaders including Union Home Minister Amit Shah recently held virtual rallies in poll bound Bihar and West Bengal.
+Congress in Karnatka on Wednesday slammed the BJP over denial of permission to an event for the formal take over of D K Shivakumar as state party chief with virtual participation of workers citing COVID-19 guidelines and accused it of adopting "double standards".
+Congress leaders pointed out that BJP leaders, including Union Home Minister Amit Shah, had recently held virtual rallies in poll-bound Bihar and West Bengal.

 The event for formal takeover as KPCC President was planned for June 14, after it was postponed twice in the past on May 31 and June 7, due to COVID-19 related restrictions in place.
 The government has denied permission for the June 14 event, citing COVID-19 related guidelines that are in place, aimed at controlling the spread of virus.

-The permission was sought to organise an event to mark official take over at party's headquarters here in the presence of around 150 senior leaders, and it would be telecast live.
+The permission was sought to organise an event to mark official take over at the party's headquarters here in the presence of around 150 senior leaders, and it would be telecast live for workers across the state.
 Also, party workers at over 7,000 locations across the state were to take an oath and read the preamble of the Constitution.

 Hitting out at the state BJP government for denying permission despite written assurance about following all precautionary measures and social distancing norms, Shivakumar alleged politics behind the decision and said he would once again write to the CM seeking permission for the event.
 "I had believed that Yediyurappa (CM) will not indulge in petty politics and will walk the talk..... this is the event of Congress workers, no one can stop it.
 You (BJP govt) can make attempts to stop it, but I will hold it whenever you give permission.